Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 The last major set of films to feature Godzilla monsters are American films.

-For the purposes of this article, we’ll be focusing on the Legendary films being the only other monsters featured in the 1998 Godzilla was baby Godzilla’s.
+For this article, we’ll focus on the Legendary films being the only other monsters featured in the 1998 Godzilla was baby Godzilla’s.

-Furthermore, the majority of these new monsters were only briefly featured, with the exception being the MUTOs.
-However, with another upcoming Legendary Godzilla film, it remains to be seen whether these and other monsters mentioned but not displayed on film, will take more of a prominent role.
+Furthermore, most of these new monsters were only briefly featured, except the MUTOs.
+However, with another upcoming Legendary Godzilla film, it remains to be seen whether these and other monsters mentioned but not displayed on film will take more of a prominent role.

-Aside from the creation of new monsters, the Legendary films are also notable for breaking from the label of kaiju, instead of deeming the Godzilla monsters Titans.
+Aside from creating new monsters, the Legendary films are also notable for breaking from the label of kaiju, instead of deeming the Godzilla monsters Titans.

 MUTOs, which stands for Massive Unidentified Terrestrial Organism, served as the main antagonists in Godzilla (2014) and played a minor role in Godzilla: King of the Monsters (2019).

 The MUTOs are parasitic insect-like Titans that are focused on consuming radiation and reproducing.
 They prove themselves formidable adversaries against Godzilla, especially when teamed up.
 They also show protectiveness toward each other and their nest.

 Methuselah made a brief appearance in Godzilla: King of the Monsters (2019).
 It is an animal-plant-rock hybrid Titan with a forest growing on its back and large horns on either side of its head.

 While its name's significance is not entirely known, Methuselah refers to a figure in the Bible who lived an incredibly long time.